Feature #78: Output system improvements

 Moved histogram init to THaOutput::Init.
 Loading of histogram parameters works, but Init not yet.

 Created a class hierarchy of branch handlers, so all defined branches can be in one map.
 I think this will work better than individual handler types and separate arrays, but we'll have to see.
 The BranchHandlers.C module compiles, but the changes haven't been applied in THaOutput.

-#10 Updated by Ole Hansen about 3 years ago
+#10 Updated by Ole Hansen over 3 years ago

 - % Done changed from 40 to 50

 Continue implementing THaOutput::InitHistos.
 This is actually quite tricky.
 There are many different combinations of scalar/fixed-size/variable-size axis and cut expressions, separately for 1D and 2D.
 Bob's original code seems to have a few bugs (size == 0 -> scalar?) and apparent ill-defined (or not very useful) behavior for certain combinations.

 I made two tables of possible axis/cut type combinations in InitHistos.
 This helps a lot.
 The tables are not be quite finished yet - Bob's original code is hard to follow because of unexpected interactions.
 For instance, it looks like vector histograms may re-designate themselves as scalars on the fly, depending on the result of FindVarSize()?
 Heck!

 I also realize that I had better keep the original implementation of THaOutput around for analyzer version 1.6.
 Maybe we can add the #include file logic to it, and maybe fix any obvious bugs.
 Then add the new code as a module with a different name.
 Although this might run into problems with the ROOT file handling.
 Then again, we can postpone moving the ROOT file handling into the output module.
 Or we create a second version of THaAnalyzer.
 Let THaOldAnalyzer use the old THaOutput.